 ASPHO programming includes an annual meeting, review course, maintenance of certification programming, live and archived webinar broadcasts, and other forums developed to meet the educational and technological needs of the membership and pediatric hematology/oncology community.

 Expected Results of the Program

 ASPHO anticipates that the CME program will enhance the learner's ability to develop new pediatric hematology/oncology research, clinical care strategies based on evidence-based guidelines and their personal professional development.
 This will lead to improved outcomes in the care of children and adolescents with blood disorders and cancer as well as provide up to date palliative care and symptom management.

 Portions of ASPHO's CME activities are designed with the intent of changing learner's competence and performance, which will be evaluated through the use of pre- and postactivity surveys, testing, self-reporting, or commitment-to-change protocols to determine the extent to which the targeted change has been achieved.
 These results are indicators against which the organizational and CME missions are measured and programming evaluated and planned.

 The following committees are responsible for planning and executing the various educational programs offered by aspho.
-To learn more about each committee's specific charges and opportunities to get involved, please visit the committee pages.
+To learn more about each committee's specific charges and opportunities to get involved, please visit the committee webpage.

 - Review Course Planning Committee